Oxpecker 1.1.2

 Writing HTML Views

 Oxpecker comes with its own extremely powerful view engine for functional developers (see Oxpecker View Engine).
-The WriteHtmlView (htmlView : HtmlElement) extension method and the htmlView (htmlView : HtmlElement) http handler will both compile a given html view into valid HTML code and write the output to the response stream of the HTTP request.
+The WriteHtmlView (htmlView : HtmlElement) extension method and the htmlView (htmlView : HtmlElement) HTTP handler will both compile a given html view into valid HTML code and write the output to the response stream of the HTTP request.
 Additionally they will both set the Content-Length HTTP header to the correct value and set the Content-Type header to text/html:

 let indexView =